Category: CurrentNews

 • Case Management: Linking visitors and medical respite residents with social and health care services.

-• Connections to Stable Housing: Opportunity Council staff will offer supportive pathways for patients to transition out of homelessness.
+• Connections to Stable Housing: Opportunity Council staff will offer supportive pathways for patients to make their way out of homelessness.

 • Recuperative Respite Care: Staffed 24-7 to provide a quiet environment for recovery from a medical event.